isahilpahuja/CSS3standards/content/post/css3text.md

 <h3>Need for this standard:</h3>

-<p>this property can break at words, hyphens or even between any two letters.
+<p>This property can break at words, hyphens or even between any two letters.
 This option is used mostly in a context where the text is predominantly using CJK characters with few non-CJK excerpts and it is desired that the text be better distributed on each line.</p>

 <p>This property is very useful for CJK characters as ‘keep-all’ property sequences of CJK characters do not break.</p>